Eid al-Fitr: Sri Lanka

-Sri Lankan Muslims like to eat watalappam, falooda, samosa, gulab jamun, sheerkurma, oil cake and other national and regional dishes.
+Sri Lankan Muslims like to eat watalappam, falooda, samosa, gulab jamun, sheer kurma, oil cake and other national and regional dishes.

 Bangladesh

+In Bangladesh, Eid is celebrated with great pomp and festivities.
 The preparation for Eid in Bangladesh starts from the last quarter of the holy month of Ramadan.
 The markets and shopping malls become overwhelmed with people.
 Those who live away from their families for their job or livelihood, they return to their home towns and villages to celebrate the festival with family members and relatives.
 In the Chaand Raat children gather at the open field to see the Hilal (crescent moon) of the month of Shawwal.
-Girls decorate their hands with Mehndi.
-Like other South Asian countries, Lachcha semai (Vermicelli) are served with Roti or Paratha or Luchi as breakfast in Bangladesh.
+In the occasion of Chand Raat, Bangladesh Television plays the popular Bengali Eid song, O Mon Romzaner Oi Rozar Sheshe.
+Children make and exchange Eid cards.
+Girls decorate their hands with Mehendi.
+The Bengali sweet dish, Shemai (Vermicelli) are served with Roti or Paratha or Luchi as breakfast in Bangladesh.
 Then people attend the Eid prayer in Eidgah.
 Children do "Salam" by touching the feet of the elderly members of the family.
-And elders give them a small amount of money which is known as "Salami" or "Eidi (gift)", which is a major part of Eid happiness for children.
-Delicious dishes like Biryani, Polao, Pitha, Kabab, Korma, Payesh, Halwa etc. are served in the dining table.
+And elders give them a small amount of money which is known as "Salami" or "Eidi", which is a major part of Eid happiness for children.
+Bengali dishes which are rich in flavor like Biryani, Polao, Pitha, Kabab, Korma, Chingri Malaikari, Shorshe Ilish, Payesh, Shirni, Halwa etc. are served by the women.
+In rural Bengal, unmarried Bengali girls would draw butterflies on the pithas, which has long been recognised by the Bengalis as a symbol of marriage.
 Wealthy Muslims in Bangladesh also distribute Zakat alms to the poor people.
 People visit the house of relatives, neighbour, and friends and greet each other saying "Eid Mubarak" (Happy Eid).

+People visits Eid fairs to enjoy the occasion.
+The fairs are arranged on the bank of a river or under a big banyan tree near the local bazaar.
+The tradition of Eid procession can be traced back to the Mughal era of Old Dhaka.
+Bangladesh has the biggest Eidgah, the Gor-E-Shahid Eidgah Maidan.
+The Dhanmondi Shahi Eidgah is a listed archaeological site of the Department of Archaeology and has historical, architectural and heritage values.
+Sholakia holds the record of the largest Eid congregation in the world.
+On the second day of Eid, the longest running magazine show Ityadi airs in Bangladesh Television.
+The show celebrates the rich Bengali culture and brings education into light.
+In rural Bengal, folk sports competitions are organised on this occasion of Eid to create festive atmosphere.